ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 Only one port is active at a time.
 {:note}

-**Automatic redundancy (Recommended)** automatically configures the redundant ports through LCAP bonding to preserve connectivity during routine maintenance.
+**Automatic redundancy (Recommended)** automatically configures the redundant ports for interface teaming through LACP (Link Aggregation Control Protocol) to preserve connectivity during routine maintenance.

 **User-managed redundancy** must have interface teaming configured on the host operating system to use network redundancy.
 Without interface teaming, connectivity during routine maintenance is not preserved.